 Police had allegedly been alerted to the robbers' presence before the attack but money reportedly exchanged hands.

-A group of at least 30 armed robbers had attacked Union Bank, Eco Bank, Guarantee Trust Bank, First Bank, Zenith Bank and Ibolo Micro Finance Bank, as well as the Owode Police Station and killed dozens on April 5, 2018.
+A group of at least 30 armed robbers had attacked Union Bank, Eco Bank, Guaranty Trust Bank, First Bank, Zenith Bank and Ibolo Micro Finance Bank, as well as the Owode Police Station and killed dozens on April 5, 2018.
 Nine police officers lost their lives in the attack.

 According to a report by Vanguard, the proprietor of Xontec Hotel on Igosun Road in Offa, Kadir Surajudeen, had called the Divisional Police Officer (DPO) of Owode Police Station to report the presence of suspected criminals that had lodged in the hotel.
 The report had been prompted by the discovery of some incriminating materials that had reportedly been found on the robbers while they were checking into the hotel.